Ticker

 What is the most important habit to implement after a setback?
 You guessed it - just keep showing up.

-Confidence is not built overnight, but each time you show up, try again and continue to move forward despite the fear, you are building confidence.
+Confidence is not built overnight, but each time you show up, try again, and continue to move forward despite the fear, you are building confidence.

 Courage is not always a roaring lion.
 The quiet ostentation of saying, "I'll do what I can do tomorrow," while working toward what is really bravery at the end of the day.
 So, keep showing up.
 You're creating something better than was there before.

-Conclusion We all have some kind of a setback, and the confident person is no different.
-The difference is the confident person gets back up after the fall.
-The confident person sees the fall and set back as separate from who they are, takes a little accountability, learns from it, and takes small steps toward movement.
-You can restore confidence back into your being gradually over time.
+The confident person sees the fall and setback as separate from who they are, takes a little accountability, learns from it, and takes small steps toward movement.
+You can restore confidence in yourself gradually over time.
 Courage is not innate.

 Post a Comment